TeamRizu/outfox-wiki/content/dev/mode-support/oto-support.md

 It is important you put useful or meaningful tags in this section that reflect the chart so it can be found!

-_OutFox_ does not use this function yet so it is ignored for now.
+_OutFox_ supports this function for chart searching in supported wheels.

 This variable has no equivalent SM/SSC value.
 ---